CQCL/pytket-benchmarking-store/README.md

 # Referencing

-If you are using these circuits in a publication a reference may be appropriate.
 Where relevant the `README.txt` includes information about the origins of the circuits included.
-If no such reference exists, or to otherwise cite this repository, see `CITATION.cff` or "cite this repository" in the repository landing page.
+If no such reference exists, or to otherwise cite this repository, see `CITATION.cff`, or "cite this repository" in the repository landing page.